nebula-plugins/gradle-nebula-integration/replacement/replacement-locking-alignment-serialization-issue/README.md

-# Issue with replacement rule
+# Issue with replacement rule causing a binary store exception/ InvalidUserCodeException/ lock out of date

 Initially, I was seeing following error in the `runtimeClasspath` when the dependencies were locked using core Gradle locking:
 ```